MykolaKanunnikov/HW_-5_MykolaKanunnikov_aka_NickEve/README.md

 # HW_-5_MykolaKanunnikov_aka_NickEve
-Fifth HW
-It is dedicated to exceptions.
+Fifth HW is dedicated to exceptions.